jeremy-dai/Flight-Delay/README.md

 1. The animation is too fast.
 Each frame can stay longer so readers can have the time to read.
 2. It would be better to shorten the explanation for each delay type.

+### Feedback
+I've simplified the texts.

 ### Comment 2
 I would switch monthly data's x and y axis.
+### Feedback
+I've switched axes.

 ### Comment 3
 Changing the bar graph to line graph would be more visually comfortable.
+I've changed the stacked bar graph to stacked area graph since we have many periods.

 ## Resources
 http://dimplejs.org/advanced_examples_viewer.html?id=advanced_storyboard_control